syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 ## Enable or disable items

-You can use the [disabled](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#disabled) property to disable an item.
-When set to `true`, the item will be disabled and prevents the user interaction with it.
+The [disabled](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#disabled) property can be used to disable an item.
+The item will be disabled and prevents the user interaction when set to `true`.
 By default the value is `false`.

 ```js
 var tabs = [{